JamesGotsell/fmpNotesReactApp/README.md

 # fmpTechTest

-  - npm install or yarn install and go to localhost:3000
+  - npm install or yarn install , then npm start or yarn start -  go to localhost:3000